boonebgorges/buddypress-docs/readme.txt

 == Changelog ==

+= 1.4.3 =
+* Fixes bug introduced in 1.4.2 that prevents certain sorts of Doc editing

 = 1.4.2 =
 * Fixes problem where nested child Docs would not resolve properly in some cases
 * Improves tab navigation on Create Doc screen